Bunge lays out case for independence in restructuring

 3 Min Read

-CHICAGO (Reuters) - Global grain trader Bunge Ltd's cost cutting and restructuring plans could buy it time in the face of a takeover bid from a larger rival as it struggles to stay independent during a slump in the commodities market, analysts said.
+CHICAGO, July 20 (Reuters) - Global grain trader Bunge Ltd.'s cost cutting and restructuring plans could buy it time in the face of a takeover bid from a larger rival as it struggles to stay independent during a slump in the commodities market, analysts said.

 The moves seek to reduce overhead costs by $250 million by the end of 2019.
 They were designed to withstand the three-year downturn in commodities that has crushed profits at companies that buy, sell and process grains and oilseeds.